millbj92/protobuf_api_server/README.md

 # Go gRPC server with Object Relation Mapping using the Ent framework.

 While I'm still a little unsteady about code generation, I can't deny that this framework was able to accomplish quite a bit in just a few minutes.
-I love that that've integrated protobuf into their workflow so nicely.
+I love that they've integrated protobuf into their workflow so nicely.

 This small POC was accomplished by following a tutorial from the main Ent website.

-While it is just a small POC, and copied directly from a website, I feel like this small bit of code speaks volumes about the future of back end, and event the front-end.
+While it is just a small POC, and copied directly from a website, I feel like this small bit of code speaks volumes about the future of back end, and even the front-end.

 With event-driven architecture being more tangible than ever before, I can absolutely see the value in using an ORM to bootstrap a protofile, create your routes, and move on to the next service!